openstack-infra/jenkins-job-builder/doc/source/definition.rst

     * **retry-count**:
       If a build fails to checkout from the repository, Jenkins will retry the specified number of times before giving up.

+    * **node**:
+      Restrict where this job can be run.
+If there is a group of machines that the job can be built on, you can specify that label as the node to tie on, which will cause Jenkins to build the job on any of the machines with that label.

 .. _job-template: